 Attendance at Miriam Academy is expected except for documented medical or dental appointments.

-Parents must telephone the administrative assistant or the school office whenever it is necessary for a student to be absent, arrive late or be dismissed early during the school day.
+Parents must telephone the school attendance secretary whenever it is necessary for a student to be absent, arrive late or be dismissed early during the school day.
 Calls may be made at any time and will be answered by a voice messaging system.
 The phone is 314.962.6080.

 Student/Parent guidelines for extending hospital care are:

 Upon a student’s entrance to a hospital or care unit for extended stay, a parent conference with the counselor will take place before school assignments may be sent to the hospital or care unit.

 When appropriate and with the doctor’s consent, special education teacher contact should be initiated.

 The student’s teachers will be told about the hospital stay.